tigerfarm/work/studio/ConnectToSipEndpoint/README.md

-# Connect to Widget, Connecting to a SIP Endpoint
+# Studio Connect to Widget, Connecting to a SIP Endpoint

 ## Notes

-This sample uses my Twilio SIP Domain endpoint, which is a Cisco SPA112 device.
+In the screen print following, the sample uses my Twilio SIP Domain endpoint, which connects to a Cisco SPA112 device.

 --------------------------------------------------------------------------------
 Studio flow screen print: